Menu structure in the CMS

-Top level navigation is what appears in the menu bar when you log in.
+Top level navigation is what appears in the menu bar when you first visit the site.

 Second level navigation is what appears in the sub-navigation at the top when you click a top level navigation option.
 Second level navigation is set as you add content by selecting a top level navigation choice as the parent.

 Third level navigation is what appears on the left when you choose a second level navigation link.
 Third level navigation is set as you add content by selecting a second level navigation choice as the parent.

 Fourth level navigation appears indented on the left.
 Fourth level navigation is set as you add content by selecting a third level navigation choice as the parent.

 IMPORTANT: You should not add navigation in Structure / Menus in most cases.
 If you do that it can cause problems.
 You should set up the navigation as you add content by using the Provide a menu link checkbox in the lower options on each content type.

 How to set Menu Links:

 - At the bottom of the page check the Provide a menu link checkbox